 The iodine loading test is not the most convenient test, however, it’s pretty accurate and very useful.
 It measures the excretion of iodine over a 24-hour period by collecting all your urine samples within a 24-hour period.
 You need to pick the right day for this when you will be able to collect samples every time you visit the bathroom.

 For this test, you first do a pre-test, where you urinate in a test kit in the morning after going 5 days without taking any iodine supplements or eating any sea vegetables that are very high in iodine.
-Next, you will need to take a 50 mg iodine tablet and you will collect all your urine over the next 24 hours before sending the urine off to the lab.
+Next, you will need to take 50 mg of iodine which is 76 drops of detoxadine and you will collect all your urine over the next 24 hours before sending the urine off to the lab.

 The 50 mg of iodine is a very high dose, however, taking it once for this test shouldn’t cause any health issues.
 If you are concerned about any negative effects, talk to your practitioner to see if it’s the right iodine test for you.
 If you have hyperthyroidism or Graves’ disease, this test is contraindicated and should not be performed.

 If you have sufficient levels of iodine, you will release 90 percent or more of the iodine within the 24-hour testing period.
 Those with iodine deficiency will release lower levels.
 The less iodine you excrete within the 24-hour period, the higher the chance that you are deficient in iodine.

 Refer to test kit instructions for more specifics on how to do the collections and detailed instructions on medications, circumstances, underlying medical conditions, supplements, diet, etc. that may affect the results of the test.
 You will need to purchase the iodine supplement separately and you can get that here.

 ****All the test kit instructions will be sent to you along with the test kit itself after you purchase this test****